 You can only improve where you are going by understanding where you have been.
 Throughout the year, perform self-assessments on all contact center functions, deliverables, and accomplishments.
 Document and review the actions that have worked well, identify how they worked and what made them successful in establishing and implementing new best practices.
 Be deliberate in identifying the actions that may have failed so that you can apply any lessons learned to future operations.

 Successful contact center operations require one to be proactive.
 From properly staffing to handle surges to implementing innovative technology to meet customer needs, a contact center of excellence anticipates the needs of the program offers insights and solutions before a problem arises.

 Customer service is bigger than the contact center alone.

 Creating this culture of contact center excellence takes deliberate planning, intuitive implementation approaches, and continuous and ongoing evaluation and reinforcement.
-This culture is only achieved with buy-in from every level of the organization, so when the entire enterprise approaches customer service and successful contact center operations as less of a career aspiration and more of a responsibility, mission critical services are delivered with great vigor and compassion.
+This culture is only achieved with buy-in from every level of the organization, so when the entire enterprise approaches customer service and successful contact center operations as less of career aspiration and more of a responsibility, mission-critical services are delivered with great vigor and compassion.

 Please visit our contact center landing page to learn more about our approach to designing best-in-class citizen engagement centers.